neelsoumya/spacecraft_design_LLM/README.md

-# science_fiction_LLM

 ## Introduction

-Project Minja Axelsson and Soumya Banerjee

-Using science fiction to reconceptualize AI using Large-Language Models (LLMs).
+Using Large-Language Models (LLMs) to design a spacecraft that is a low-cost Bracewell probe.

 ## Installation